edhenry/tools/ansible_tools/iperf-benchmark/README.md

 The variable `test_count` will control how many concurrent sessions you would like to run between nodes.
 This variable will help when utilizing LAG (bond) interfaces when testing connectivity between multiple hosts within a network.

+Each one of the tests will end up utilizing a different destination port, which can be useful depending on the hashing algorithm that is in use on a given LAG (bond) on the hosts one is testing.

 ### Test Logs